POEM: Nazi Murder Trials, 1963

 A broken body politic

-“Powerful and haunting, Labyrinth of Lies turns over a rock and watches the vermin crawl out in a disturbing and rarely talked about footnote to German (and world) .
-The rock is Germany's massive effort to forget the past under and move on.
-Real Eyes, Realize, Real Lies - POLITICAL BUTTONThe rats are the former Nazis who, after the , found and protection in comfortable positions of importance in the German government at a when the country was on its way to reconstruction and cultural renaissance.
+“Powerful and haunting, Labyrinth of Lies turns over a rock and watches the vermin crawl out in a disturbing and rarely talked about footnote to German (and world) history.
+The rock is Germany’s massive effort to forget the past under National Socialism and move on.
+Real Eyes, Realize, Real Lies - POLITICAL BUTTONThe rats are the former Nazis who, after the war, found acceptance and protection in comfortable positions of importance in the German government at a time when the country was on its way to reconstruction and cultural renaissance.
 The movie centers on the handful of brave men and women who dedicated themselves to an uncompromising search for the truth in the investigation that led to the Auschwitz trials from 1963 to 1965 in which Germans prosecuted Germans at last.
-It's one of the most important and revelatory films of the year.”
+It’s one of the most important and revelatory films of the year.”

 The second line in the poem, Their stories were tolled, is the best answer offered to such overwhelming tragedy and criminality.
 Simply to have some of the countless untold stories of uncounted victims was the only path to honor the murdered and begin the healing of a war-ravaged nation.
 The damning awe of the truth cannot be successfully covered up by however neat or sterilizing monuments over which the dead are encrypted from the light of day.
 The terrible truth must be tolled — exacting unpayable pries.
-Good People Disobey Bad Laws POLITICAL BUTTONThe river of must give weigh to the river of blood teeming underneath “A broken body politic.”
+Good People Disobey Bad Laws POLITICAL BUTTONThe river of denial must give weigh to the river of blood teeming underneath “A broken body politic.”
 That a broken body politic can re-member at all is the only redemption realizable.

 This entry was posted in Anti-War, Peace, Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.